Dress code: New Jersey BorgataBabes case

 In New Jersey, twenty-one women sued the Borgata Casino Hotel & Spa for requiring them to lose weight and stay under a certain size to maintain their jobs.
 The women argued that the management would ridicule them over weight gain even if they were pregnant.
 The case was dismissed in New Jersey because the BorgataBabes program required that both men and women maintain certain body shapes and sizes.
 The "BorgataBabes contractually agreed to adhere to these strict personal appearance and conduct standards".
 In 2016, Superior Court Judge Nelson Johnson dismissed the claims because the appearance standards were lawful.
 He also determined that the women could return to court for their claims of a hostile environment created by the management.
-Workplace requirements for attire and appearance have been legal in the United States as long as there are similar requirements for both sexes.

 Doe v.
-Boeing Corporation
+Boeing Corporation (1993)

 Doe, a transgender person beginning gender transition, found that her supervisors at the engineering company, Boeing Corporation, were uncooperative with her desire to wear feminine presenting clothing to work.
 She was warned against wearing, "obviously feminine clothing such as dresses, skirts, or frilly blouses" and from using the women's bathroom.
 This was even after her counselor recommended that wearing female presenting clothing would help with her transition.
 After a few warnings from her supervisors, Doe showed up to work wearing a pink pantsuit and was subsequently fired for violating the dress code.
 This prompted Doe to legal action.
 The Washington State Supreme Court ultimately upheld the decision made by Boeing and stated that the company had the right to determine what female identity looked like while at work.

 Equal Employment Opportunity Commission v.
 R.G. &.
 G.R Harris Funeral Homes, Inc.

 Aimee Stephens, a transgender woman, worked at the R.G. &.
 G.R Harris Funeral Homes and originally was dressing as a stereotypical male following the funeral home's male attire, but Stephens had intended to transition to female attire to better suit her gender identity.
 Thomas Rost, the owner of the funeral home, fired Stephens for not presenting herself as a man and for dressing like a woman.
 Stephens opened a case at the Equal Employment Opportunity Commission, stating discrimination based on sex and gender but the district court sided with the funeral home stating, "that transgender status is not a protected trait under Title VII".
-In the Sixth Circut Court of Appeals, it was ruled that Stephens was unlawfully fired based on sex discrimination, which does protect transgender people.
+In the Sixth Circuit Court of Appeals, it was ruled that Stephens was unlawfully fired based on sex discrimination, which does protect transgender people.
 The United States Supreme Court ruled in 2020 against firing someone for being homosexual or transgender, as being discrimination based on sex.